-There is no fee for appealing a decision i.e. first-tier tribunal application for permission to appeal to the upper tribunal on Appeal Notice Form IAFT-4, which is required to be lodged within 14 and 28 days after a written decision for appeal against an in-country decision and an appeal from outside the UK, respectively.
+There is no fee for appealing a decision i.e. first-tier tribunal application for permission to appeal to the upper tribunal on Appeal Notice Form IAFT-4, which is required to be lodged within 14 or 28 days after a written decision for appeal against an in-country decision or an appeal from outside the UK, respectively.

 Appeal a decision by the immigration and asylum tribunal

 There is no fee to appeal to the tribunal.

 If an appellant is detained at one of the centres listed below and was issued a Refusal Letter by the Home Office Detained Asylum Casework (DAC) team before appealing to the Tribunal, the completed application needs to be sent either by post/fax or email to the respective detention centres.

 Please note: any e-mail sent to the e-mail addresses mentioned below must not exceed 17MB.
 The appellant will receive an auto-response e-mail to confirm receipt of the e-mail.

 Middlesex UB7 0HD